szkiba/xk6-cache/README.md

 }
 ```

-... will be generated this cache file:
+... this cache file will be generated:

 ```eml
 Content-Type: multipart/mixed; boundary=______________________________o_o______________________________